What's New - LoadRunner Cloud 2022.06

 A new integration with Webex enables administrators to define events and indicate which Cisco Webex Teams spaces will be notified when LoadRunner Cloud real time events occur.

 If you have already enabled the integration with MS Teams, you are now automatically provided with this option for Webex.
-Otherwise, you can enable both integrations by opening a support ticket.
+Otherwise, you can enable both integrations by submitting a service request.

 For details, see Events.